RSET-CSE-DEPARTMENT/RSET2021-25-S8-Beta/README.md

-# S8 Main project of RSET2021-25 Alpha batch
+# S8 Main project of RSET2021-25 Beta batch
 This is the official repository to store code done by CSE Alpha students during S8.

 ## Disclaimer